 - 2 tbsp fresh parsley, chopped

-In a medium saucepan, bring stock to a boil, then reduce heat to a simmer
+In a medium saucepan, bring the stock to a boil, then reduce heat to a simmer

 Rinse dried porcini mushrooms well, then add to the simmering stock